12 Of The Worst Negative Personality Traits That Are Truly Nasty

 - Determine the trait you want to work on first — one that is most negatively impacting you and those around you.

 - Consider the opposite of this trait and the specific positive behaviors that reflect the opposite.

 - Make a list of new, positive behaviors you want to develop and the actions you need to take to develop these.

 - Set up reminders for these actions and a plan of accountability so you build new behavioral habits.

 - Look for opportunities to practice your new behaviors, and ask for feedback from those you trust about your changes.

 - Be patient with yourself.
 It's hard to change ingrained and natural patterns of behavior.
 The more you practice, the better you'll get.

 What we see as bad personality traits can start as something easy to brush off as “growing pains” or “working through something.”

-Only when we see that someone has made a habit of exhibiting one or more of the above traits do we begin to realize that we need to change.
+Only when we see that we have made a habit of exhibiting one or more of these traits do we begin to realize that we need to change.
 We don't want friends and loved ones to write us off because we refuse to address our behaviors.